stm32-hotspot/STM32WB-BLE-AI-MotionSense/README.md

 The STM32WB5MM-DK board has a 3D accelerometer & 3D gyroscope sensor ISM330DHCX.
 This accelerometer will be used for the model's input data.
 ![AI2](Utilities/Media/Images/User_Guide/AI2.jpg)

-* 78 accelerometer data are used as the input for this model.
+* ISM330DHCX accelerometer’s x, y and z axis data will be used for the model's input.
+The input shape of this model is 26x1x3
-* 3 output data are generated from this model where one of the highest scored output data will be the predicted motion.
+* There are 3 outputs generated from this model where one with the highest scored will be the predicted motion.

 You can create your own model using your own data captures.
 If using a different model, make sure to adjust the  sensor settings (data rate, scale, etc) accordingly to match the training dataset.